-A minor in Computing requires the completion of 15 credits of coursework chosen from any courses in computer and information science, computer information technology, computer science, computer studies, and information systems management; at least 9 credits must be earned in upper-level courses (num-
+A minor in Computing requires the completion of 15 credits of coursework chosen from any courses in computer and information science, computer networking and security, computer science, computer studies, and information systems management; at least 9 credits must be earned in upper-level courses (numbered 300 or above).
+Courses already applied toward other degree requirements (e.g., major or general education) may not be applied toward the minor.
+Prerequisites apply for all courses.